-A rigorous and quick-paced study of the structure and algebraic properties of the real numbers, including equations (linear and quadratic) and inequalities, functions (polynomials, rational, exponential, and logarithmic), systems of equations, and trigonometric functions (including angles, measurements, and right triangle trigonometry).
+3 hours A broad study of patterns in math, including systems of equations, the metric system, intuitive geometry, modular arithmetic, probaratic) and inequalities, functions (polynomials, rational, exponential, and logarithmic), systems of equations, and trigonometric functions (including angles, measurements, and right triangle trigonometry).
 Cannot be taken if credit has already been received for MATH 1801.
 This course is intended (and prerequisite) for those students who plan on taking either MATH 1701 or MATH 1801.